themill/wiz/doc/tools.rst

 The Wiz Explorer has been developed to ease debugging.
-Since the graph created to resolve into environments can become rather large, it is not always obvious why a package has been picked instead of another.To be able to step through the resolution process and analyse potential errors a visual representation was needed.
+Since the graph created to resolve into environments can become rather large, it is not always obvious why a package has been picked instead of another.
+To be able to step through the resolution process and analyse potential errors a visual representation was needed.

 To start using the Wiz Explorer a dump file has to be created from Wiz.
 For that the :option:`--record <wiz --record>` command is used.
 Any wiz command can be called here and recorded into a dump file, i.e:

 .. code-block:: console